brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 23 bht.md

 # Ephesians 1:23 Commentary Help Text

 ## BHT:
-The church of Christ is a living organism, united under His headship.
-It is not a mere metaphor, but a genuine body that completes and fills up His power and glory.
-Through His indwelling presence, the church becomes the fullest representation of His divine life.
-The church is the receptacle of His gifts and graces, and He desires to be united with her, recognizing her as essential to His own completeness.
-His presence fills all things, making the church the ultimate recipient of His fulness.
-This highlights the high honor bestowed upon the church as the mystical body of Christ.
+The Church is not merely a symbol but a living organism, with Christ as its head.
+It is the receptacle of His abundant gifts and graces, representing His divine life.
+Christ fills all things and desires to be united with the Church, finding completion in its members.
+The Church is the honor and fulfillment of Christ, as it is through the Church that His fullness is revealed and experienced.
+This unity and completeness of the Church highlight its significance and role in manifesting the glory of Christ in the world.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: